UPS Systems becomes a member of JOSCAR

-Of course the biggest cost is the impact this may have on your customers.
-Without telephones, computers and the customer and product data they hold, you customer service levels will nose dive.
+Of course, the biggest cost is the impact this may have on your customers.
+Without telephones, computers and the customer and product data they hold, your customer service levels will nose dive.
 The commercial impact could be enormous.

-By installing an Uninterruptible Power Supply (UPS) you can be confident that your business will continue to function throughout any type of power disruption, from long term power outage to small scale degradation.
+By installing an Uninterruptible Power Supply (UPS) you can be confident that your business will continue to function throughout any type of power disruption, from long term power outages to small scale degradation.

 Disruption to electrical power quality takes many forms, from complete outage to power surges and spikes, brownouts, switching transients or harmonic distortions.
 Your critical business systems may react in varying ways to these different power conditions, you can learn more here.

 If your mains power goes off, you’ll need a UPS to provide stored power for short runtimes.
 A UPS will maintain power by switching instantaneously to batteries in the event of a mains failure or even just a dip in power (a brownout).

 Some UPS are designed to allow a controlled shut-down of your IT servers whilst others may be used with a standby generator to allow the whole building to continue running.
 Designing a Standby Power solution for a business requires an understanding of both the power protection and generation.
 Other parts of this website provide information on the range of UPS Technologies available and Generator types.

 We maintain what is arguably the UK’s largest database of Standby Power products from all major suppliers.
 Combining our expertise in Standby Power with this powerful database, we are uniquely able to select the solution that meets your very specific requirements.
 Should you require assistance, please call us.